How Should History Be Studied?

 Now there are modern apps for both Oregon Trail and Carmen Sandiego.
 The latter is a nicely done, more advanced version of the original.
+You can even have fun with Carmen on Google Earth.
 If you’re looking to get nostalgic though, you can play the classic games digital Breakout I created.
 Check out more info on BreakoutEDU if you’re interested.
 There are many other great new games to teach history content though.

 These are some of my favorite choose-your-own-adventure style games.
 The games and materials are deep and thorough enough that teachers could build a solid U.S History curriculum based solely on them.
 The games and characters were created to represent real people and events, and the developers, working hand-in-hand with historians and relevant communities and organizations (northern Cheyenne tribe, the Tenement Museum, etc.).
 They were built referencing primary source documents

 The Mission U.S. games, created by PBS, give students a firsthand view of what it is like to experience important moments in American history.
 There are currently five games that each cover a different period and,

 while they cover famous figures, they focus more on the role of everyday people living through the situations.
 I think that makes it much more accessible for students.

 - For Crown or Colony? – You are Nat Wheeler, a printer’s apprentice in colonial Boston who interacts with Patriots striving to forge a new nation and Loyalists to the crown.
 Your siblings each have their roles and opinions.
 Who will you follow in the wake of the Boston Massacre?